-- 3.33 A person or body intending to appear at the hearing must submit the following by a specified date: - a hearing statement, outlining the case relating to the specified matters which a person proposes to put forward at a hearing session: - a list of all documents referred to in the statement; and - a copy of every document (or the relevant part of) on the list which is not already available for inspection. - 3.34 If the applicant submitted a statement with their notice of review, this can be treated as 'the statement' and will form part of the review papers.
-The planning officer's report of handling also forms part of the review papers and can be treated as 'the statement'. - 3.35 Those parties making oral representations will be given a maximum of 5 minutes.
+- 3.33 A person or body intending to appear at the hearing must submit the following by a specified date: - a hearing statement, outlining the case relating to the specified matters which a person proposes to put forward at a hearing session; - a list of all documents referred to in the statement; and - a copy of every document (or the relevant part of) on the list which is not already available for inspection. - 3.34 If the applicant submitted a statement with their notice of review, this can be treated as 'the statement' and will form part of the review papers.
+The planning officer's report of handling also forms part of the review papers and can be treated as 'the statement' as does an interested parties written representation which can be treated as 'the statement'. - 3.35 Those parties making oral representations will be given a maximum of 5 minutes, have the opportunity to answer questions raised by the LRB and make any final comments/a summary of their case if the Chair of the LRB considers it appropriate to do so.
+Interested parties who are wishing to raise similar points will be encouraged to cooperate so that that there is not repartition in the oral representations.
 All the hearing statements and documents will be made available for inspection online.